What is Section 406 IPC Bare Act?

 Criminal breach of trust occurs when a person to whom property is entrusted, either through an express or implied contract, dishonestly misappropriates it or converts it to his own use.
 The offense may also be committed if the person uses the property in violation of the conditions under which it was entrusted to him or her.

-To establish the offence of criminal breach of trust under Section 406 of the IPC, the following elements must be proved:
+To establish the offence of criminal breach of trust under Section 406 IPC, the following elements must be proved:

 - The accused was entrusted with property or dominion over it.